 4. Where and How Can I Get a Loan?

 - You can get mortgage loans through banks, credit unions, private mortgage companies, and government state lenders.

-- Your Realtor can help connect you with lenders.
+- Your agent can help connect you with lenders.
 However, you can also shop for lenders on your own, making sure you take some time to find what's right for you and compare rates.
 Local government agencies are a great starting point and can help you find out more about programs that you can take advantage of.